Comfortable homes and low energy costs go hand in hand.

 What is Michigan Saves financing?

 Michigan Saves financing is financial capital made available to customers through a network of lenders that offer favorable terms based on a negotiated contract.
 This program helps Michigan families reduce costs by financing air sealing, heating and cooling systems, insulation, appliances, and more.
-Homeowners make the upgrades with the help of our authorized contractors and we provide affordable financing up to $30,000 through an authorized lending partner.
+Homeowners make the upgrades with the help of our authorized contractors through an authorized lending partner.

 What finance rates and terms are available?

-All homeowners are eligible for rates ranging from 4.25% to 7% APR, though most customers finance at 4.99% APR.
-Actual rates are dependent on the lender you choose and your creditworthiness.
-Terms are available up to ten years with loan amounts accessible from $1,000 to $30,000.
+Homeowners are eligible for rates ranging from 4.25% to 7% APR, though most customers finance at 5.50% APR.
+Terms are available up to twelve years with loan amounts accessible from $1,000 to $40,000.
+Actual rates, terms, and loans amounts are dependent on the lender you choose and your creditworthiness.

 What can I use the financing for?